“I’m just not interested in the Bible,” Penny said a few weeks ago.

 For us to have conversations with our children (or anyone else) about faith, we need to remember that we are first and foremost children ourselves before God.
 We won’t get it all right.
 We will fall down plenty.
 But we can also rest assured in the security of God’s love for us– and that love will free us up to admit our own doubts, receive the questions and thoughts of our kids, and invite them to find their own place in the family of God.

 This post is part one in a two part series.
-Next week I’ll write about how modeling Jesus’ way of conversation helps us to have conversations about faith.
+Here is Part 2 I’ll write about how modeling Jesus’ way of conversation helps us to have conversations about faith.
 And then–right around Mother’s Day– I will send a newsletter offering 6 ways for parents to talk with their kids (or other people) about faith.
 If you aren’t already a newsletter subscriber, you can sign up here.